 I did my best to compose myself while we wearily made our way into the theater.

 Old Cow echoed in my head as I eased my father into his seat before heading to the concession stand to get him a large buttered popcorn, a super-sized pack of Twizzlers and MilkDuds.
 Food, especially candy, had become a major source of joy to Dad and it was a bargaining chip in our movie excursion.

 "Oh boy!" he said when I approached him with my arms full of treats.

 Just as the movie was about to start, I handed him a pair of beefy, black plastic, 3D glasses.

 "They're glasses that make the images on the screen POP," I explained.

 As the theater lights darkened and the sound erupted, Dad leaned towards me and whispered, "Will you steal them for me?"

 "No Dad, I will not.
-Did you forget we run a security company?
-How bad would it look if we were busted for stealing property that didn’t belong to us?”
+We run a security company.
+How bad would it look if we were busted for stealing?”
 I scolded him.